The Dark Side of NFTs: A Large-Scale Empirical Study of Wash Trading: DISCUSSION

-{\bf Internal validity.} \textbf{1) }Adjusting the support for FP-Growth may affect the experimental results, e.g., the number of wash trading pairs/groups would increase if it is set loosely.
+\textbf{1) }Adjusting the support for FP-Growth may affect the experimental results, e.g., the number of wash trading pairs/groups would increase if it is set loosely.
 Moreover, the support should be reconsidered for different datasets.
 To ensure the reliability of our results, we set a strict value, i.e., address pairs will be considered suspicious only when they participate in wash trading at least twelve times. \textbf{2) }Our method may ignore unknown wash trading.
 We have not yet investigated more complex trading networks, e.g., incorporating internal TXNs to understand the intention of NFT traders from a more underlying perspective and thus reveal more NFT wash trading patterns.
-However, we are still the most comprehensive study on NFT wash trading. {\bf External validity.} The current tools (e.g., OpenSea API) for collecting NFT events have shortcomings, such as mislabeling transfer/sale/minted events.
-Nevertheless, we raise and address three issues related to our datasets and make public a guaranteed dataset for researchers.
+However, we are still the most comprehensive study on NFT wash trading.